 In 1995 the Dutch Australian Cultural Centre organised a 50 year liberation in the Dutch East Indies commemoration at their premises in the Abel Tasman Village (ATV) at Chester Hill.
 Several weeks later the DAW published a double page spread review of several commemorations around the country including the one

 Operation Lilliput also known the Battle of Milne Bay was the first time that Allied Forces were able to stop the Japanese advance in the Pacific.
-While the Battle is well recognised, the Dutch participation in the battle is not very well known This the abstract from the book Allies
+While the Battle is well recognised, the Dutch participation in the battle is not very well known.
+Also important to mention here is that

 Koninklijke Nederlandsch-Indische Luchtvaart Maatschappij (in English: Royal Dutch Indies Airways) was the airline of the former Dutch East Indies.
 It was founded on 16 July 1928 as the NILM by a group of 32 Netherlands Indies.
 Headquartered in Amsterdam, KNILM was not a subsidiary of the better-known KLM (Royal Dutch